Spring Maintenance Tips For Your Construction Vehicle

 Inspect the Suspension

-Your vehicle’s shocks and struts improve your ride, so inspect the suspension.
-Replace noticeably worn parts.
+Your vehicle’s shocks and struts improve your ride, so inspect the suspension and replace noticeably worn parts.

 Improve the Lights

-Improve visibility when you buff scratches from the headlights and taillights.
-Replace any broken lights or fuses also.
+Improve visibility by buffing scratches from the headlights and taillights.
+Replace any broken lights or fuses as needed.

 Charge the Air Conditioner